3rdRingwood/3rdringwood.github.io/hall_booking/index.md

 The main hall measures approximately 11.35 metres x 7.1 metres.
 It is well lit, with sound dampening acoustic baffles, a modern heating system, double glazed windows, roller blinds, wooden floor, lightweight folding tables, 60 stacking chairs, plenty of electric sockets, etc.

 The Meeting Room measures approx 4m x 4m, and is equipped with whiteboard, tables and chairs.
+(No longer available for separate hire)

 The kitchen is equipped with a hob, cooker, refrigerator, microwave, kettles, sink, hot and cold running water.
 (Mugs are available but not other crockery).

 Toilets.
 Three - Ladies, Gents and Disabled (with baby changing facility) - all with hot and cold water, soap, paper towel dispensers, hot air hand driers.

-The hall has car parking space for up to 18 cars.
+The hall has car parking space for up to 18 cars, if you include the gravel area left of the lobby door.

 There is a fully enclosed grass paddock to the rear of the hall.